 - Scopus — Scholarly sources in engineering, computer science, and the social sciences.

 Publishing Industry, Management of LIS Institutions, and Knowledge Management

-- ABI/INFORM — Use for publishing company information, advertising, marketing, economics, human resources, and more.
+- ProQuest One Business — Use for publishing company information, advertising, marketing, economics, human resources, and more.

 - Business Source Complete — Includes financial data, books, monographs, major reference works, book digests, conference proceedings, case studies, investment research reports, industry reports, market research reports, country reports, company profiles, SWOT analyses and more.